Can a lawyer help during the COVID-19 environment, and how have things changed?

 There is much I can do to help folks out, maybe more now than ever.
 The Criminal Justice system is in a very fluid place.
-Just two weeks ago I had a Denver Police Officer screaming on the phone threatening to “destroy” the property via SWAT teams in response to me pleading to not have a young lady, accused of her first crime, a property crime, not to have to turn herself into the jail (we negotiated a felony Diversion deal for her).
-This officer knew that the Defendant’s elderly mother who is fighting Leukemia.
+Just two weeks ago, I had a Denver Police Officer screaming on the phone, threatening to “destroy” the property via SWAT teams in response to my pleading not to have a young lady, accused of her first crime, a property crime, not to have to turn herself into the jail (we negotiated a felony Diversion deal for her).
+This officer knew that the Defendant’s elderly mother was fighting Leukemia.
 Difficult times.
 Thankfully, however, that has been the exception to the rule.
 Law Enforcement and DAs, court clerks, and judges, for the most part, are really coming together in a profound way to solve the problems we are all facing.

 Are arrests and prosecutions down in Colorado?

 Yes, it appears that fewer arrests are being made, and fewer of those cases are being accepted for prosecution, but that is just my personal assessment.
 It is taking some work and patience, but I’ve never had more cooperation from those in the Criminal Justice system.